awto/effectfuljs/packages/vscode-debugger/README.md

 The debugger's API can be accessed by `EDBG` global variables.

 The whole application state is stored in `EDBG.context` object.
 It stores the current stack, variables, async events queue, etc. It can be changed just in place without any setters/getters.
-Check `interface State` in [state.ts](../debugger/src/state.ts) for more details.
+Check interface [State](../debugger/api/interfaces/_state_.state.md) for more details.

 The state can be accessed via "Debug Console" in VSCode, or from some dev scripts.
 This way may be used to mock functions or even a part of the functions or run some custom debugging scenarios.